Hiking can be hard on your knees, no matter how physically fit you are. However, you can support your knees by using a brace, sleeve or strap.

 All of the braces in this article are designed to help with pain and support, making them perfect for those who love hiking and being active outdoors.

-So, if you’re experiencing any pain or instability in your knees, don’t hesitate to try one of these braces.
+So, if you’re experiencing any pain or instability in your knees, don’t hesitate to try any of these different types of knee braces.

 Disclaimer: The words in this blog, and in any linked materials, are not intended as medical advice.
 Always seek the guidance of your doctor with any questions regarding your health or a medical condition.